Black Box Testing

 What Is Gray Box Testing?

-It should be clear now that both black box testing and white box testing have advantages and disadvantages.
+It should be clear now that both methodologies have advantages and disadvantages.
 That's why a software development team doesn't have to choose one or the other.
 Most teams use a combination of both.
 This is called gray box testing.
 It gives testers all necessary information to come up with the most complete test suite possible.

 Types of Black Box Testing